jan-peltner/tagger/README.md

 *This tool uses nerdfont to render glyphs in the status messages.
 For the best experience, make sure that you have a proper font installed in your terminal.*

 ## Setup
 Tagger requires minimal shell configuration to get going.
-Add the following 4 lines to your shell configuration file of choice like `.bashrc` or `.zshrc`:
+Add the following to your shell configuration file of choice like `.bashrc` or `.zshrc`:

 ```bash
 # tagger